jackrobertscott/big-schema/README.md

   roles: ['admin', 'user'],
 });

-console.log(isValidUser);  // Should print true if the data is valid
+console.log(isValidUser.ok);  // Should print true if the data is valid console.log(isValidUser.errors) // Should print any errors
 ```

 ### Example 2: Array of Objects